 * Relative risk for invasive breast cancer in the breast treated for DCIS.
 Relative risk for invasive breast cancer in the opposite breast was similar, 0.68 (0.48-0.95).
 When results for 732 of participants were examined by hormone receptor status, relative risks showed benefit for hormone receptor-positive DCIS, but no benefit for hormone receptor-negative DCIS.

 † Absolute risk not given.
-However, there was no statistically significant difference between rates of invasive breast cancer for women not taking tamoxifen and women taking tamoxifen (9.1% vs. 8.5%).
+However, there was no difference between rates of invasive breast cancer for women not taking tamoxifen and women taking tamoxifen (9% vs. 9%).

-‡ Total invasive breast cancer (most breast cancers occurred in the breast treated for DCIS)
+‡ Results for all invasive breast cancers (most breast cancers occurred in the breast treated for DCIS).